beyondwords-io/player/doc/npm-package.md

 npm add @beyondwords/player
 ```

-Then, add a div someone in your app:
+Then, add a div somewhere in your app:

 ```html
 <div id='beyondwords-player'></div>